ivanastankovski/ColorGame/README.md

 # ColorGame

-Color Game is a game where you have to guess the given color in RGB format.
+Color Game is a game for guessing the given colors in RGB format.